The mangrove channels and shallows are a perfect environment to explore by kayak or paddleboard.

 The vast majority of the interior wetlands of Frenchman’s Creek are quite shallow, but bottleneck channels are often deeper due to the water movement caused by tides.

-The Frenchman’s Creek and Pigeon Pond Nature Reserve is the largest section of protected land on Providenciales, and covers an area of roughly 8 square miles (21 sq km).
+The Frenchman’s Creek and Pigeon Pond Nature Reserve is the largest section of protected land on Providenciales, covering an area of roughly eight square miles (21 km²).
 Inside the nature reserve are many unique and special natural features, including West Harbour Bluff with Split Rock and the Pirate’s Cave, Bonefish Point, Flamingo Creek Bay, the Proggin Bay salt flats, Pigeon Pond, and the White Flamingo Pond Blue Hole.

 Aerial view of Jeep Wranglers at West Harbour Bluff in the Turks and Caicos.